dhiddiSk/Algo-DS/README.md

-# DataStructures and Algorithms
+##Revision of DataStructures

-Revision on Sortings, Searching, data Strutcures, DivideConquer, DynamicProgramming etc.
+-> A few of the data structure problems "questions" are referred from the hacker rank challenges online platform.

--> Some of the problems "quetions" are taken from hackerRank challenges for practice.
+##General algorithms and sortings